Dog Skin Allergies

 If symptoms come and go, note what changes around the same time: new treats, a different protein, fresh laundry detergent, spring weeds, or a missed flea dose.
 Allergic reactions can be delayed, which is why the trigger isn’t always obvious in the moment.

-Instead of trying to label it perfectly at home, focus on what changes the visible pattern: consistent flea prevention, simplified grooming, and a stable diet.
-Those steps make veterinary diagnostics more accurate and your dog’s day-to-day comfort more predictable.
+Rather than trying to label it perfectly at home, focus on what changes the visible pattern: consistent flea prevention, simplified grooming, and a stable diet.
+Those steps make veterinary diagnostics more accurate and your dog's day-to-day comfort more predictable.

 Food Questions, Ingredient Simplicity, and Better Signal Clarity